How to set up private networks for VPS

 How private networks work in Fornex

-3. Data exchange after setup: once configured, servers can communicate with each other using their private IPs.
-All external (internet) traffic continues to use the primary public interface.
+All external (internet) traffic continues to go through the primary public interface.

 Important